A Big Summer Bucket List of Sydney Beaches, Pools and Swimming Holes

 MCIVER'S BATHS, COOGEE

 Boys, butt out.
 McIver's is the only coastal pool in Australia for ladies only.
 It's been that way since 1922, when the Randwick and Coogee Ladies Swimming Club took over the lease from the McIver family.
 In 93 years, nothing much has changed.
 The ocean views are still extraordinary and the entry fee is still 20 cents — tossed in a bucket at the entrance.
 However, in 2010, a visit from a man undergoing a sex change raised some modern questions.
+Once you've grown tired of swimming, make tracks to Coogee Pavillion for a Pavilion Pina Colada ($18) with your girls.

 Nothing says "you're in Sydney" so much as the Harbour Bridge, and nothing says "I'm swimming in Sydney" quite so well as backstroking right underneath it.
 North Sydney Pool is the only place which allows you to do just this, in a spectacular location overlooking Sydney Harbour and Luna Park.
 To make the most out of it, head down there at night, and go for a swim watched over by the lights of the city.
 The pool also features a gym, a cafe and a restaurant, so you can feasibly spend a whole night there gazing rapturously at the city.